 Hermitage Schools Plant Science Competition

-The theme for the 2021 HRF Schools Plant Science Competition was 'Grow it, Taste it, Don’t Waste it!'.
+The theme for the 2022 HRF Schools Plant Science Competition is 'Native Foods'.

 Entries in our competition are also eligible for entry in state or territory Science Teachers Association Science Contests (for Queenslanders, the STAQ Science Contest) and the national BHP Foundation Science & Engineering Awards.